 How To Tell If Fish Is Bad?

-Usually, your senses are the most reliable tools to tell if your fish has gone bad.
-Some common signs of a good fish being spoiled are slimy, milky flesh (slipper, thick coating), and a fishy smell.
+Before spending all your time on the required steps to smoke fish or deep-fry it, you might want to check if your fish is still fresh.
+Usually, your senses are the most reliable tool.
+Some common signs of a spoiled fish include slimy, milky flesh (slipper, thick coating), and a fishy smell.

 This is difficult since fish is slimy and smelly by nature.
 However, these signals become more highlighted when fish has gone bad.
 Fresh filets should shine like they just came right out of the water.